colyseus/docs/docs/authentication/index.md

 #### `onAuth (client, options, request)` _- Soon to be deprecated_

 !!!
 Warning "`onAuth` as instance method will be deprecated"
     Since version `0.15.14`, it is preferred to use the static version `onAuth()` method.
-You can still use it as instance method, but it will be deprecated in future versions.
+You can still the `onAuth` as instance method, but it will be deprecated in the future.
 See the reasoning behind this change on [colyseus/colyseus#657](https://github.com/colyseus/colyseus/pull/657)

 The `onAuth()` method will be executed before `onJoin()`.
 It can be used to verify authenticity of a client joining the room.